 Quizzes, tests, and assignments:

-- Learners’ level of understanding don’t correspond to the degree of difficulty found in the assessments
+- Learners’ level of understanding doesn’t correspond to the degree of difficulty found in the assessments

 - Questions and instructions are worded in a confusing manner

-- Feedback on course evaluation is not accessible or delivered through inappropriate channel
+- Feedback on course evaluation is not accessible or delivered through the inappropriate channel

-- Skills and knowledge acquired in course are not applicable to job
+- Skills and knowledge acquired in the course are not applicable to the job

 - Credits, transcripts, certificates, and badges are appropriate awards and done in a timely fashion